arjkb/personal-story/unm-guide/index.md

 It is pretty cold during the winter.
 In January temperatures go well below 0&deg;C degrees at night and upto about 10&deg;C during the day.
 (Take a walk early in the morning, and you will see small lakes and ponds frozen solid.
 I'm not exaggerating).

 Heaters are in all rooms so you won't have a problem indoors.
 But you need multiple layers of clothing when stepping out.
-I recommend thermals, sweaters, thin jacket(s), and a thick jacket capable of widthstanding rain and snow.
+I recommend thermals, sweaters, thin jacket(s), and a thick jacket capable of withstanding rain and snow.

 Temperatures in summer and early fall ranges from about 18&deg;C to 30&deg;C.